mozilla/webextension-polyfill/CONTRIBUTING.md

 ### Module Bundler smoketests

-The shell script `test/run-module-bundlers-smoketests.sh` runs browserify and webpack, to verify that the most commonly used module bundlers are not raising any unexpected error while building a bundle that requires this library.
+`npm run test-module-bundlers-smoketests` runs browserify and webpack, to verify that the most commonly used module bundlers are not raising any unexpected error while building a bundle that requires this library.

 ### Integration Tests